 Benadryl and melatonin to the rescue!
 I take melatonin quite often.
 I take the 5mg tablets when I’m going through bouts of insomnia because well, we all know what happens when you mix insomnia and bipolar disorder: chaos!
 But Benadryl is my other go-to.
 I’ve found that if I can dedicate a good 8-10 hours and I’m okay with waking up groggy, a standard Benadryl tablet works great.
 If I need to be alert and I only have 6-8 hours of sleep time, I use the liquid (kid’s) version.
 It’s much milder and it wears off pretty fast.
 I plan to take melatonin as my main sleep aid when I’m on my trip, and if it doesn’t work, I’ll try Benadryl the next night.
 Two interesting side notes on Benadryl: (1) Doctors and even my actual psychiatrist have straight-up recommended Benadryl for me as safe, non-habit forming, non-side-effect risk, and just generally safe to use as a sleep aid.
 (2) Did you know that the active ingredient in Benadryl, diphenhydramine, is the active ingredient (that makes you sleep) in Unisom and even Tylenol, Advil, and Aleve PM and even the Theraflu nighttime formula?
 Yep, the thing that turns these over-the-counter drugs into sleepy-time pills is diphenhydramine.
 So if you don’t need to poison your liver with unnecessary NSAIDS, just take good old Benadryl.

 My eye mask is one of my best friends.
 I cannot sleep without it.
 I joke that my eye masks are like my bird hoods.
 If you cover a birdcage with a blanket, or you put a hood over a bird’s eyes (even though I’m very much against doing that because it’s mean to the bird) the bird will go to sleep.
 I’m like birds, I guess.
 I actually have quite a few eye masks because I’ve tried a bunch in my attempt to find one I love.
-Lately, my two favorites are both compression-style eye masks, because they softly not only cover my eyes but gently push my eyelids closed, which for some reason really helps me stay asleep.
+Lately, I’m really liking compression-style eye masks, because they softly not only cover my eyes but gently push my eyelids closed, which for some reason really helps me stay asleep.
 The compression gives me a sense of comfort too, kind of like the thunder shirts people put on dogs for separation anxiety.
-My two recent faves are the Unimi 3D Contoured Sleep Mask and the IMAK Compression Pain Relief Mask and Eye Pillow but I also love the Bucky 40 Blinks eye masks.
+My two recent faves are the Unimi 3D Contoured Sleep Mask and the IMAK Compression Pain Relief Mask and Eye Pillow.
+I also love the Bucky 40 Blinks eye masks.
 They come in lots of fun colors, and they contour around your face, so no light gets in.

 Finally, sleeping on the plane.
 I hate hate hate those u-shaped neck pillows with beads or soft foam or anything that has a lot of give to it, because they provide zero support.
 My head just flops over to one side and then I wake up.
 Argh!
 I’ve found two alternatives that both work well.
 One is much less embarrassing-looking than the other.
 As long as you’re okay sitting four inches away from a stranger blowing up a travel pillow like a silly fool.
 The MLVOC Inflatable Neck Pillow is one you blow up (you don’t need a bike pump) and it’s a nice velvety soft but FIRM air pillow that you can blow up to be hard enough to have no give, so your head will stay in place.
 And now for the one you won’t want to use when you look at it, but if you can put your dignity in the cargo hold with your bags, you’ll thank me.
 Yes, you’ve laughed at the pictures of this in Skymall magazine.
 Yes, it looks like a weird sex toy/medical device gone awry.
 But it works.
 It’s the homesky Inflatable Travel Pillow.